 Upload a generalized VHD and use it to create new VMs in Azure

-This topic walks you through using PowerShell to upload a VHD of a generalized VM to Azure, create an image from the VHD and create a new VM from that image.
+This article walks you through using PowerShell to upload a VHD of a generalized VM to Azure, create an image from the VHD, and create a new VM from that image.
 You can upload a VHD exported from an on-premises virtualization tool or from another cloud.
-Using Managed Disks for the new VM simplifies the VM managment and provides better availability when the VM is placed in an availability set.
+Using Managed Disks for the new VM simplifies the VM management and provides better availability when the VM is placed in an availability set.

-If you want to use a sample script, see Sample script to upload a VHD to Azure and create a new VM
+For a sample script, see Sample script to upload a VHD to Azure and create a new VM.

 Before you begin